PatrickM-ZS/dds_hello_world/README.md

 ## Usage:
 This repository can be cloned and used like any generic Zephyr application.
 CycloneDDS is included as a git submodule.
-The `CMakeLists.txt` is currently setup to build CycloneDDS examples and ddsperf but can be easily modified or extended for other application code.
+The `CMakeLists.txt` is currently set up to build CycloneDDS examples and ddsperf but can be easily modified or extended for other application code.

 For example, to build Roundtrip Ping for the `s32z270dc2_rtu0_r52` target:
 ```